Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 These prerequisites are required by the Amplify Central CLI, which you will use to configure the Istio discovery agents.

 * Node.js 8 LTS or later
-* Minimum Amplify Central CLI version: 0.10.0
+* Minimum Amplify Central CLI version: 0.13.0

 For more information, see [Install Amplify Central CLI](/docs/central/cli_central/cli_install/index.html).

 ## Overview

-The ALS Traceability Agent gets installed into your Kubernetes cluster as part of deploying the `apicentral-hybrid` helm chart.
-The traceability agent (TA) sends metrics and logs for API activity back to AMPLIFY Central so that you can monitor service activity and troubleshoot your services.
+The ALS Traceability Agent is installed into your Kubernetes cluster as part of deploying the `apicentral-hybrid` helm chart.
+The Traceability Agent (TA) sends metrics and logs for API activity back to Amplify Central so that you can monitor service activity and troubleshoot your services.
 The agent publishes a summary of the transaction which can be seen in the API Observer.
-Once the transaction summary is expanded, we can see all the hops within a transactions including the request and response headers.
+Once the transaction summary is expanded, you can see all the related spans within a transaction including the request and response headers for each.

-The ALS agent has two modes namely default and verbose.
+The ALS agent has two modes; default and verbose.
 The default mode captures only the headers specified in the EnvoyFilter and the verbose mode captures all the headers in request and response flows.

 ## Setup

 The ALS Traceability agent logs and publishes traffic within the Mesh.
-In order to generate traffic, we need to create certain custom resource definitions (CRDs) in our mesh.
+In order to generate traffic, we need to create certain custom resource definitions (CRDs) in the mesh.

 **Gateway**:

-First, we will create a Gateway in the namespace in which we installed our Mesh agents.
+First, we will create a Gateway in the namespace in which we installed our Istio agents.
 Please note if you already have a Gateway CRD, you can skip this step and specify that Gateway in the Virtual Service.

 In the example below we spcify the selector as the "istio-apic-ingress" i.e., the ingress gateway that is installed during the istio installation step in [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli).
 If you have a separate ingress gateway that you would like to use, change the spec.selector.istio field to that ingress gateway instead.